lyori6/find-me-pet/docs/analytics/google-tag-manager.md

 - `usePathname()` - Tracks changes to the URL path
 - `useSearchParams()` - Tracks changes to URL query parameters

-### Hydration Error Prevention
+### Build Errors Prevention

-To prevent hydration errors (server/client rendering mismatches), the GTMNoScript component only renders on the client side using React's useEffect and useState hooks.
+To prevent build errors with Next.js App Router static generation:

+1. All components using `useSearchParams()` are wrapped in `<Suspense>` boundaries
+2. Server-side rendering safe checks are implemented in utility functions
+3. The GTM components are placed in strategic locations in the component tree

 ## Testing GTM Implementation

 To verify the GTM implementation is working correctly:

-1. Open the website in an incognito/private browser window
+1. Visit the `/gtm-test` page in the application to check GTM status
 2. Open browser developer tools (F12 or right-click > Inspect)
 3. Go to the Network tab and filter for "gtm.js"
 4. You should see the GTM script loading successfully